Anne, Duchess of Norfolk Volunteer of the Year Award

 This award incorporates volunteers of all ages.

-The winners will be announced at our National Conference in Glasgow from 26-28 November 2024
+The winners have been announced at our National Conference in Glasgow.

 Previous winners